 Because companies' business activities as well as their financial balance sheets will change over time, the lists must be updated periodically as some companies lose their shariah compliance and others may become compliant.

+Finally, Finispia and Ideal Ratings have developed apps which tell you whether a stock is shariah compliant or not.
 Such resources make it much easier for Muslims to invest with peace of mind knowing that their investments are halal.

 This article was produced exclusively for Muslim Link and should not be copied without prior permission from the site.
 For permission, please write to email@example.com.